yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 refresh.

 ### Add Labels
-provide a bit more context, and add axes to the map along the left side and bottom.
+This will provide a bit more context, and add axes to the map along the left side and bottom.
 When finished, our chart will look like this.
 Let’s take a look.